hoseony/stm32f407-bare-metal/uart/uart.md

 }
 ```

-This made the receive path much cleaner.
-The interrupt handler only does the small urgent thing: read the byte and push it into the buffer.
-The main program can decide what to do with the bytes later.

 ## NVIC Setup

-Adding the UART interrupt also meant I needed to deal with NVIC.
+Adding the UART interrupt also meant I needed to deal with NVIC (nested vector interrupt controller).

 For UART4, the IRQ number is 52: